|

 actually executed.
 Scottish law had just 16 capital offences, although

-these were only reduced to 4 in 1887.
+these were only reduced to four in 1887.

 - 1814.
 The

-last hanging under the "Waltham Black Acts" took place on the 12th of August 1814 when William
+last hanging under the "Waltham Black Acts" took place on the 12th of August 1814

-Potter was hanged at Chelmsford for the
+when William Potter was hanged at Chelmsford

-the discretion to immediately reduce mandatory death sentences for crimes
+discretion to immediately reduce mandatory death sentences for crimes

 other than treason and murder to lesser punishments of imprisonment or